This chapter describes how to administer Oracle Real Application Clusters (Oracle RAC) databases and database instances.

 raccont with a policy-managed PDB called

-spark, which is in a server pool called
+spark in a server pool called

 prod, then assign a service called